1. Home/

 LLM Security & Prompt Injection Protection

-Large language models are particularly vulnerable to a new class of attacks: prompt injection, jailbreaking, indirect prompt injection via embedded documents, and data exfiltration through manipulated outputs.
-We implement multi-layered protection concepts — from input sanitization and output filtering, guardrails, and system prompt hardening to real-time monitoring of suspicious interaction patterns.
-Our experience from operating our own LLM-based agent systems flows directly into the securing of your systems.
+Large language models are particularly susceptible to a new class of attacks: prompt injection, jailbreaking, indirect prompt injection via embedded documents, and data exfiltration through manipulated outputs.
+We implement multi-layered protection concepts — from input sanitization and output filtering, through guardrails and system prompt hardening, to real-time monitoring of suspicious interaction patterns.
+Our experience from operating our own LLM-based agent systems flows directly into the security of your systems.

 AI Penetration Testing